balinterdi/balinterdi.github.com/source/_posts/2014-02-05-convert-a-view-into-a-component.markdown

 ## "View".replace("Component")

-Whereever you would use a component today, you would have used a view before components were possible.
+Wherever you would use a component today, you would have used a view before components were possible.
 Views still have their role in an Ember app but when existing html functionality is enhanced to give a richer, or more complex user interaction and reusability is important, you should reach for components.